ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/instruction_gadgets.md

 # Instruction Gadget Circuits

-*ZKsync Airbender – Core circuits *

-**every RISC-V instruction circuit** found under `cs/src/machine/ops`.  .
+In this document, key details about the *core circuits of ZKsync Airbender* are detailed. **Every RISC-V instruction circuit**  can be found under [`cs/src/machine/ops`](../cs/src/machine/ops).

 ---

 ## Reading Conventions

 * **Gadget** – synonym for “instruction circuit implementation”.
 A gadget consumes decoded operand variables and produces *state diffs* (changes to registers, memory, CSR, …).
 * **Lookup Table (LUT)** – a pre-computed table proved via a lookup constraint.
-We rely on different tables for byte-wise Boolean ops, multiplication, division, etc.
+We rely on different tables for byte-wise boolean ops, multiplication, division, etc.
-* **`OptimizationContext`** – a helper passed into every gadget that deduplicates identical lookups and merges per-byte relations, thus decreasing total constraint count.
+* **`OptimizationContext`** – a helper passed into every gadget that deduplicates identical lookups and merges per-byte relations, thus decreasing the total constraint count.

 Every gadget follows roughly the same shape: